Zamboangueño people: Culture

-The character of the Zamboangueño people are unique as we can say for their kinship family system, love for one's cultural heritage, propensity for extravagance, fiestas and siestas, as well as aristocratic behaviour.
-While their social lives usually revolve around religious practices, the tradition of the bantayanon and fondas, includes their bailes the vals, regodon and paso doble.
-They are mostly devout Roman Catholics.
+The Zamboangueño or Chavacano people have their own kinship family system, cultural heritage including fiestas and siestas culture, which are hispanized in nature due to colonialism.
+There are still Subanon traits in their heritage, which is the basis for their ancestral roots.
+Their social lives usually revolve around religious practices and traditions such as the bantayanon and fondas, including their bailes, the vals, regodon and paso doble.
+They are mostly Roman Catholics.
+The Zamboangueños or Chavacanos in Basilan, who have Yakan and Subanon roots, have developed their own sub-culture.

-The Zamboangueños of Basilan have, of late, also acquired more globalized tastes in cuisine, fashion, and customs.

 Language

-Chavacano is the native language of the Zamboangueño people.
-A conglomeration of 90% traditional Spanish and 10% influences from other Romance languages such as French, Portuguese, Italian and Native American such as Nahuatl, Taíno, Quechua et al. and Austronesian languages such as Binisaya (mainly Cebuano and Ilonggo), Subanon, Tausūg, Yakan, Sama and Malay.
+Chavacano is the lingua franca utilized by the Zamboangueño or Chavacano people due to Spanish colonialism.
+The original language of the people is the Subanon language.

 Courtship etiquette

 Zamboangueño courtship traditions are elaborate and regulated by a long list of required social graces.
-For example, a perfectly respectable Zamboangueño gentleman (caballero) would not sit unless permitted to do so by the woman's parents, he then had to endure questions pertaining to his lineage, credentials and occupation.
-Finally, the courtship curfew and the need to cultivate the goodwill of all the members of the woman's family were paramount considerations before any headway could be made in pursuing a Zamboangueño señorita’s hand in marriage.
+For example, a perfectly respectable Zamboangueño gentleman (caballero) would not sit unless permitted to do so by the woman's parents, he then had to endure questions pertaining to his family, credentials and occupation.
+Finally, the courtship curfew and the need to cultivate the goodwill of all the members of the woman's family were paramount considerations before any headway could be made in pursuing the hand of a Zamboangueño/Chavacano woman (señorita’) in marriage.